-It is hypothesized that from half to two thirds of miscarriages are due to chromosomal problems - too many or not enough.
-This usually means that the foetus cannot develop normally, and is lost.
+It is hypothesized that from half to two-thirds of miscarriages are due to chromosomal problems - too many or not enough.
+This usually means that the fetus cannot develop normally, and is lost.

 Other reasons include the embryo implanting in the wrong place, placental problems, exposure to environmental pollution, alcohol and caffeine as well as drugs and cigarettes increase the risk, and the mother's immune system may play a role.

-Risk factors for miscarriage include: obesity, smoking during pregnancy, drug use during pregnancy, more then 200mg of caffeine a day, more than two units of alcohol a week - however alcohol is not recommended during pregnancy at all.
+Risk factors for miscarriage include obesity, smoking during pregnancy, drug use during pregnancy, more than 200mg of caffeine a day, more than two units of alcohol a week - however alcohol is not recommended during pregnancy at all.

-During a miscarriage, the foetus, placenta and blood from the uterus leave the body through the vagina.
+During a miscarriage, the fetus, placenta, and blood from the uterus leave the body through the vagina.

 Types of Miscarriage?

 Missed Miscarriage - This miscarriage is often discovered at a scan, where there is found to be no heartbeat, and often a smaller than weeks gestation fetus.
 You may have had no symptoms and be expecting to see a little flutter of a heartbeat in the scan.